Sunday, September 27, 2009

 Clearly it relates to the piece I own, both in terms of geometric form and the copy included in the labyrinth bands—tho it dates a full 20 years after.
 All five TLKs in the PFL collection date after mine, and—unlike Hugh Pugh's—all are anonymous (unsigned) and undated.

 I highly recommend a visit to the current exhibit of Fraktur in the 3rd Floor Rare Books department galleries.
 The exhibit is entitled Art and Artifact: Pennsylvania German Fraktur.
 It's on display until November 10th of this year.
-This links to the fantastic Digital Collection of
+This links to the fantastic Digital Collection of 13,000 Fraktur in the PFL's collections:

 http://libwww.freelibrary.org/fraktur/index.cfm